 Martha wrote a thank you to the Friends in July 1970.
 She said:

-Martha was given a life membership in the Friends on May 12, 1973 to which she responded:
+Martha was given a life membership in the Friends on May 12, 1973, the date of her leaving the Friends Board of Directors, to which she responded:

 "Please extend to the members of the Friends of the Wild Flower Garden, my sincere appreciation for being named Honorary Life Member.
 It means a great deal to me.
 It has been worth hanging onto this wonderful Reserve, sometimes against great odds.
 As time goes on its value becomes more apparent.
 A priceless heritage to leave to those to follow." (noted in The Fringed Gentian™, Vol. 21 #3)